Student Loan Timeline FAQ: What Should You Know About Payments?

 When Do I Start Paying Student Loans?

 Depending on the lender, there may be a grace period — a period of time when you don't have to make payments after graduation — to help you manage the post-graduation transition.
-Stafford loans have a six-month grace period while Perkins loans offer nine months.
+Stafford loans have a six-month grace period while Perkins loans offer up to nine months.
 Don't get too comfortable, though.
 Nine months is the upper limit and other student loans may require immediate payments with no delay.

 How Long Will I Have to Make Payments?

 Federal loans are often designed to take 10 years to pay off, while private loans can vary considerably.
 Every student loan will have a minimum payment that you make each month, which can vary depending on what kind of repayment plan you're signed up for.
-There are two different ways to look at your timeline.
+There are three different ways to look at your timeline.

 The first option includes calculating your monthly payments and sticking with them.
 Your loan term will dictate any required monthly payments; use a loan calculator to chart these payments.
 Just make sure to have the loan amount, loan terms in months, and interest rate per year handy.
 Once you plug these numbers in, the calculator will show you your expected monthly payment and total interest paid.
 Remember, if you have multiple student loans, enter their terms in separately to see what each loan looks like.